 Having the boxes be simple square boxes also was an approach at making this brand as stripped down as possible.

-Branding, t-shirt design for Cottonwood Young Life.
+Branding, t-shirt and sticker design, for Cottonwood & Tucson Young Life.

 The client needed help visually showing their “8 steps to success”.
 The icons shown represent each of the 8 steps.
 The icons keep a simple and effective way to show each of the words while using consistency within the stroke size and of course Northern Arizona's true blue.